xencon/aixcl/README.md

 ### Technology Stack

-- Open-source software and readily available AI language models (LLMs) form the foundation of the platform.
+- Open-source software and readily available Large Language Models (LLMs) form the foundation of the platform.
 - Users can extend the platform with proprietary tooling as needed.